judaicadh/earlymodernworkshop/src/content/documents/2024/Stillman_Avinoam_text01-original.doc.md

 ---
 title: "'Pinkas Jerusalem' and the Ashkenazi Jews of Ottoman Palestine (Original)"
+author: Avinoam J. Stillman
+institution: Library of the Jewish Theological Seminary of America
+volume: 21
+year: "2024"
+slug: pinkas-jerusalem-originial
+tags:
+  - Land of Israel
+  - Ottoman Palestine
+  - Ashkenazi Jews
 description: >
   MS 3541 in the Library of the Jewish Theological Seminary in New York is a complex Hebrew codex from Ottoman Palestine.
 Selections include accounts of communal transactions, diasporic correspondence, and scholarly traditions in the Jewish communities of early modern times.
 The manuscript reflects daily life, communal structure, and scholarly interactions.
-author: "Avinoam J. Stillman"
-year: "2024"
-slug: "pinkas-jerusalem-originial"
-institution: "Library of the Jewish Theological Seminary of America"
-manuscript_id: "MS 3541"
-tags:
-  - "Land of Israel"
-  - "Ottoman Palestine"
-  - "Ashkenazi Jews"
 sections:
-  - title: "Of Cheese and Charity"
+  - title: Of Cheese and Charity
-    folio: "f.
-136v - f.
-137r"
-  - title: "Diasporic Networks"
+  - title: Diasporic Networks
-    folio: "f.
-140r - f.
-140v"
-  - title: "A Scholarly Economy"
+  - title: A Scholarly Economy
-    folio: "f.
-143v"
-languages:
+footnotes:
+  - {}
+bibliography:
-  - Hebrew
+  - {}
-sources:
-  - New York, Library of the Jewish Theological Seminary of America, MS 3541
 ---
 New York, Library of the Jewish Theological Seminary of America, MS 3541